ScienceArtMagic/DELVE/README.md

 <!-- This section is for the model use when fine-tuned for a task, or when plugged into a larger ecosystem/app -->
 <!-- If the user enters content, print that.
 If not, but they enter a task in the list, use that.
 If neither, say "more info needed." -->

-If you're fine-tuning with e.g. LoRA, note that the linear and convolution modules from Mamba/Jamba/Zamba, RWKV v4, Pythia, and OpenLM/Supra have already been approximated as low-rank, parameterized hypercomplex submodules (the biggest... well, factor in making DELVE so smol).
+If you're fine-tuning with e.g. LoRA, note that the linear and convolution modules from Mamba, RWKV v4, Pythia, and OpenLM/Supra have already been approximated as low-rank, parameterized hypercomplex submodules (the biggest... well, factor in making DELVE so small).

 ### Out-of-Scope Use